 On opening, choose the operation you wish to practice.
 It’s hard for kids sometimes to accept that you have to practice basic math facts to be proficient, and how that carries over into everyday life.
 Practice and drilling can take many forms, and sometimes you need to just roll up your sleeves and do it.
 This is not doing math by guesstimate, it is active…” do or do not”, as Yoda might say.
 Once on your operations page, just go at it.
 Have a child complete 10, 20, or 30 equations; the ability to choose how many and for how long is up for negotiation.
 This would be easy to pair with a reward chart, for practice completed.
 After the completed number or minutes of practice are over, the app automatically saves to the clipboard, so that teachers, parents, or kids themselves can paste the data in notes or an email message.
 The app records the equation and number of errors/attempts.
 Teachers will find this particularly handy for data collection and be able to assess where a child excels or is struggling.
 The sequence for completing an equation is lined up and highlighted for cuing including carryovers.
 Using a stylus will bring the motor system on board, and will facilitate committing the material into long-term memory.
 I would absolutely recommend the use of a stylus for this purpose.
 Each operation has 5 difficulty levels and some of the levels have a little notebook beside the equation for helping record those pesky dangling numbers.
 Things I would love to see in future updates, and these are small, would decrease the verbal reinforcement or are able to set it as a settings option, and not have the question mark blinking as it serves as a distractor at times.

-Math Whole is highly recommended and a TWA pick because of its clear and concise presentation, its ability to track data, and most importantly its ability to upgrade the material or difficulty levels for kids of differing abilities and grade levels.
-In other words this is an app that will grow with a child.
+Math Whole is highly recommended and a TWA picks because of its clear and concise presentation, its ability to track data, and most importantly its ability to upgrade the material or difficulty levels for kids of differing abilities and grade levels.
+In other words, this is an app that will grow with a child.